Skip to main content

 EVE Online works because player dreams stay coupled with engineering constraints.
 When they decouple:

-The insight: Problems in real economies are often dream-engineering imbalance.
-Games let you test rebalancing before stakes are existential.
+Problems in real economies are often dream-engineering imbalance.
+Games let you test rebalancing at low cost.

 EVE Online has operated a player-driven economy for over two decades — the definitive example of emergent financial systems at scale.